giellalt/giellalt.github.io/LanguageModels.md

 # GiellaLT language models

-(WIP - Much of the documentation is not up-to-date, but we are working actively to correct that.
-All repos have working sites, but the documentation pages for most Experimental repos have little or no content.
-All source links are working, though.)
+Beware that the documentation pages for most Experimental repos have little or no content, and that documentation for other languages probably is out-of-date.
+Writing documentation for each language repository is an ongoing effort, and part of the development process.

 The languages are grouped in three different ways, according to *maturity, geography* and *language family*.
 Private repositories are not listed.